 Child B is sad.
-Parent overhears it and reminds Child A to offer 3 kind things.
+The parent overhears it and reminds Child A to offer three “put-ups” or kind words.

-Child A: “You are nice.
-You are great at sharing.
-I like how you work hard at baseball.”
+Child A: “You are fun to play with on the basketball court.
+You are good at sharing your toys.
+I like how you work hard at baseball practice.”

-It can be hard for them to think of new compliments and not always go back to “You are nice,” but they will get the hang of it.
+It can be hard for them to think of new compliments and not always go back to the generic ones like “You are nice,” but they will get the hang of it.

 “Children are spending more and more time in age-segregated activities.
 Meanwhile, houses have gotten bigger.
 Although many kids still share a room (as mine do), increasing numbers of children sleep on their own.
 With less need to resolve conflict and less time available in which to do it, some disputes may fester longer than they need to.” – KJ Dell’Antonia

 Using our Reward System.
 If you have not read about our Cotton Ball Reward System, I would suggest trying it.
-It encourages the kids to do nice things for others.
-Yesterday our oldest son wanted to fill his jar quickly so that he and my husband could go bowling in the next week, so he said nice things to his brothers all day!
-He was the picture of the perfect big brother.
+It encourages our kids to do nice things for others.
 Focusing on the positive works!